iam-py-test/my_filters_001/CONTRIBUTING.md

 Please follow the [GitHub Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines#what-is-not-allowed) or else you will be banned from this Repo and reported to GitHub. <br/>

 For adding entries to porn.txt, please post a link to the screenshot instead of an screenshot.

+I will currently not be accepting issues for server-side paywalls (unless you have a fix) as there is **nothing** I can do about them.